vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 U. 47.
 1-25.
 Ubhayaikādaśī--Begin on 11th in Mārg.; tithi; one year (in

-each pakṣa ); Visnu; different names (such as Keśava, Nārāyaṇa) in dark half and other names of Krsna in su. pakṣa.
+each pakṣa ); Viṣṇu; different names (such as Keśava, Nārāyaṇa) in dark half and other names of Krsna in su. pakṣa.
 Vraṭārka folios 233b-237a.
 It notes that among

 Gurjaras it is called 'Ubhayā'simply.
 Umācaturthi-M. śu.
 4; tithi; Umā; KKN 437-438, SPr (folio